HAWAII DOC TALKS 2025 SCHEDULE

 Sarah Strong, ND

-Primary Care's Roll in Type 1 Diabetes RX
+Primary Care's Role in Type 1 Diabetes RX

 Dr Strong will present on the roll that primary care physicians can play in screening, diagnosing, and managing type 1 diabetics and would like to review recent research in the search for a cure.

 Panel Q&A with Drs.
-Guggenheim, Smith, Strong, and Bongiorno
+Guggenheim, Smith, Strong, and De Soto

 DeJarra Sims, ND